Attilasarkany/EconQuantitativeMethods/Project-1/README.md

 Main program file:
   main.m

-REQUIRED FUNCTIONS:
+Required function:
   1. Rouwenhorst.m

-PROCEDURES:
+Results and graphs:
+  output.pdf

+Procedures:
   1. set up the environment
   2. discretize the AR(1) process using the Rouwenhorst's method
   3. find the roots for the nonlinear system of equations
+  4. derive the stationary distribution using iteration
-  4. simulate a sequence from the AR(1) process and plot the results
+  5. simulate a sequence from the AR(1) process and plot the results